-Where states submitted afdust data, it was assumed that the state-submitted data were not met-adjusted and therefore the meteorological adjustments were applied.
-Thus, if states submitted data that were metadjusted, these sources would have been adjusted for meteorology twice.
+For categories other than paved and unpaved roads, where states submitted afdust data, it was assumed that the state-submitted data were not met-adjusted and therefore the meteorological adjustments were applied.
+Thus, if states submitted data that were met-adjusted for sources other than paved and unpaved roads, these sources would have been adjusted for meteorology twice.
 Even with that possibility, air quality modeling shows that, in general, dust is frequently overestimated in the air quality modeling results.